International royalties collection

 - What is the administration fee?

 Ifpi strives to offer rights holders an opportunity to take advantage of international royalties collection at the lowest possible cost.
 Neither Ifpi nor GMR charges fixed fees for collection.
-However, a variable administration fee will be applied, which for 2021 will be 12.5% of the collected amount in SEK.
+However, a variable administration fee is applied, which for 2022 is 12.5% of the collected amount in SEK.
 This administration fee only covers actual costs and does not create any profit for Ifpi.

 - Can I join this service if I have already signed an agreement with another party to collect international master royalties?

 In such case, you cannot take part in Ifpi’s new service for international royalties collection.
 Our new routines are conditional upon that you give the assignment exclusively to Ifpi for collection worldwide and that your recordings are claimed with Ifpi with the, from time to time, applicable metadata requirements (including ISRC).

 - When will payments be made and with what periodicity?